falterfriday/blog/_posts/2016-05-13-The-Portfolio.md

 I have nothing to contribute to a portfolio page aside from another page that I designed, on the same site, from an example.
 Yeah... not the best portfolio page.
 Looking back on it now, it's a hot bag of crap.
 But I'm fairly new to this, so I'm not worried.
 Stock pictures place holders for the win!

-Check it out here.
+Check it out <a href="https://codepen.io/falterfriday/pen/MyzNVe" target="_blank">here</a>.
 Make sure to try it on mobile, or make your browser window really small.

 Helpful Links:

-w3schools.com - If you're lost in CSS/Bootstrap, try this.
+<a href="http://www.w3schools.com/bootstrap/default.asp" target="_blank">w3schools.com</a> - If you're lost in CSS/Bootstrap, try this.
 It's an awesome resource I found with cheat sheets and examples for newbies or quick reference.

-CodeNewbie - Podcasts for people new to coders.
+<a href="http://www.codenewbie.org" target="_blank">CodeNewbie</a> - Podcasts for people new to coders.
 They have great recommendations and tips on keeping your head up.

-CSS Positioning - Position?
+<a href="http://vanseodesign.com/css/css-positioning/" target="_blank">CSS Positioning</a> - Position?
 Margin?
 Border?
 Wait...
 What?
 Sometimes the only way to take a step forward is by taking a step back first.

 Up Next: What's Helping